View My Guestbook

 "Lost Canadian Children" are natural-born Canadians, their God-given birthright grants them inalienable rights to nationality without having to earn or otherwise qualify to be worthy of citizenship.
 Parliament finally agreed nationality can't be taken away by civil government, except by forfeiture, however nothing can erase the years of anquish for those of us whose nationality and citizenship were taken away virtually forever.
 If laws evolved to correct past injustices for children born abroad, Japanese immigrants, First Nations and Senators and House of Commons Members born outside Canada, why hadn't it evolved for us born in Canada?

-Canada claimed I lost nationality and citizenship "automatically" as a child when my mother brought me to the States.
-My Canadian fatherwas deprived of his parental rights by Canada and the United States, while my Canadian mother was granted custody rights in the States!
+Hello, Canada claimed I lost nationality and citizenship "automatically" as a child when my mother brought me to the States Canadian mother and granted custody rights in the States!

 in 1770 as an indentured servant.
 The picture with my brother Ross, was taken the day I was brought to the States.
 Although only six, I remember as if it were yesterday, seeing the old bus coming over from the point throwing billows of red dust high in the air and rushing to say good bye to everyone, Ross, my aunts and uncles, my cats and horse Flicka, and my best buddy Rover, not knowing I'd never see him again.
 My memories of those days were of happy times filled with kindness, respect, and love.
 There were good neighbors and good family, my values were shaped in those few years, never ever to be forgotten!